hmathieu31/Discord.BotABordelV2/README.md

 - Create a Discord App and generate a bot token at [Discord Developer](https://discord.com/developers/applications).
   - Connect Bot to a server
   - Permissions include: [Slash Commands, Send Messages, Connect, Speak]
-- To test playback from Spotify, an Spotify Application must be created with a generated client secret [Spotify Developer](https://developer.spotify.com/dashboard)
+- To test track search from Spotify, an Spotify Application must be created with a generated client secret [Spotify Developer](https://developer.spotify.com/dashboard).

+> ⚠️ **Note**: Spotify source is a track search source, not a streaming source.
+Music streaming of Spotify tracks still requires Youtube as a source.

+- To limit Youtube API blocks on bots, a "Proof of Origin Token" may be generated and passed into config and help limiting 403 errors.
+See [Lavalink Youtube Plugin](https://github.com/lavalink-devs/youtube-source?tab=readme-ov-file#using-a-potoken)

 ### Installation